 The Crossover 20 makes use of its auger to propel the snowblower forward.
 The rotation of the auger is what moves the snowblower forward.
-Rubber paddings are added to the propel system for added traction.
+Rubber paddings are added to the proper system for added traction.
 The Crossover 20 though does not have any mechanism for speed control, unlike the Toro Snowmaster.

 The ability to control the direction and pitch of the snow chute eases up much of the work in terms of operation.

-In this aspect, the Toro Snowmaster has a clear advantage due to the Quick Stick Feature which enables the user to control the chute from the joystick controller on the handlebar.
+In this aspect, the Toro Snowmaster has a clear advantage due to the Quick Stick Feature enables the user to control the chute from the joystick controller on the handlebar.

 The Bottom Line

-Given the fact that the Crossover and the Snowmaster are practically at the same price point, the Toro Snowmaster definitely has a clear advantage.
+Given the fact that the Crossover and the Snowmaster are practically at the same price point, the Toro Snowmaster has a clear advantage.
 The power that it carries is enough to make a solid argument as to why it is a better buy as compared to the Crossover.
 Besides this reason, you would also have to consider added features such as automatic steering and the Quick Stick.

 Frequently Asked Questions